Frequently Asked Questions

 Headphones are allowed are fire roads, but we recommend having one ear bud in your right ear only as other runners, bikes, or pathway users may pass on your left and you want to hear them coming.
 We recommend not wearing headphones on single-track dirt trails, while crossing paved roads, arriving at aid stations, or while crossing the finish line.
 It’s unsafe and quite frankly rude behavior.

 Please read the race information for each event.
 Some parks do not allow dogs in parks.
 No dogs are allowed on our dirt trail courses unless given permission by PCTR.
 Some of our bike pathway events allow dogs and we will to if you can keep them to a 6 foot leash limit.
 Please don’t leave pets in your vehicle or we will kindly have the rangers find it a temporary home until you finish your event.

 All of our dirt courses include sections of narrow trail and baby joggers aren’t allowed.
 However, please feel free to use them on our bike pathway courses without headphones.

 It depends on the event.
 Some will be there and some will not.

 PCTR does donate money to charitable organizations.
 We donate to the Bay Area Ridge Trail Council, youth organizations, as well as those that serve trails, open space, and public parks.
 Runners occasionally run to raise money for charities and they’re welcome to do that, personally.

 On some of our courses, we use an altimeter to measure Elevation Gain when we’re wheeling the course.
-The Elevation Profile chart gives a general visual idea of the major climbs/descents.
+The Elevation Profile chart gives a general visual idea of the major climbs/descents but we don’t know how much does furnace replacement cost.
 Some courses we use Strava, Google, RunGOapp, and other resources to get close to an appropriate reading.
 Not 100% accurate.